 As you get older, you should look out for outpatient cover options when taking out health insurance.
 Many insurers will keep this type of cover basic to ensure premium costs remain low.

 Outpatient cover could be vital if you are interested in quicker diagnoses and consultations that do not involve hospital stays.
-However, if you’re happy to pay for outpatient treatment yourself or get it on the NHS, you may find that basic cover that will pay for treatment could be sufficient for your needs while keeping healthcare costs as low as possible.
+However, if you're happy to pay for outpatient treatment yourself or get it on the NHS, you may find that basic cover is sufficient for your needs while keeping healthcare costs as low as possible.

 Health insurance for over 60s

 During your 60s, health insurance options will become more expensive.
 However, there will still be products available to you, and many insurers tailor their offers for older people.

 As you get older, basic insurance options will usually not cover outpatient visits.
 Therefore, you will need to pay more to protect yourself if this is important to you.

 Many insurance policies for those aged over 60 have an upper age limit of around 70.
 Ensure you check the terms of your policy before you purchase it.
 If there is an upper age limit, you will need to switch to a different policy when you hit the maximum age.

 We created a fictitious 61-year-old female to see what our options would be through Compare The Market.
 Treatment-only cover is still relatively cheap and priced at around £43 per month.